Applying for registration for home education

 - Evidence your child is eligible for registration for home education and you, as the applicant, are a parent of the child.
 This is usually satisfied with a certified copy of your child’s birth certificate.

-If you choose to home educate, you will need to develop an educational program for your child.
+If you choose to apply for home education registration, you will need to develop and provide a summary of the educational program for your child.
 The initial ideas for planning your child's home education program will come from your own observations of your child and the goals you have for them.
 If available, past report cards and feedback from class teachers may also be helpful to you.

-None of the presented material is intended to form a recommended program and should not be copied as your child's program.
+None of the presented material is intended to form a recommended educational program.
 They contain ideas only and reference to a wide variety of information is recommended.